 Tour operators: Explore Aruba Adventures, and Segway Tours.

 Plaza Daniel Leo, named after a local politician, is located in Oranjestad in front of Renaissance Mall.
 The plaza features some of the most picturesque Dutch multicolored colonial buildings.
 These buildings are housing all kind of shopping stores.

 San Nicolas is the second largest city of Aruba and is named after a man, Nicolaas van der Biest, who owned a big parcel of land in that area.
 San Nicolaas is the hometown of the famous hangout "Charlies Bar".
 That bar has become an attraction due to all the discoveries and souvenirs that were put on the wall.
 Another recently added attraction is the Carubbian Festival, which is held every Thursday from 6 pm - 10 pm.

-Tour operators: Red Sail Sports and El Tours.
+Tour operators: El Tours.

 Seroe Colorado is the home of Baby Beach, Rodgers Beach and Colorado point at the southeast of the island.
 The name of this city, which translates to colorful hill, refers to the 30 meters high of pure limestone hill.
 The hill got its name due to the brown/yellow color of the limestone.
 Seroe Colorado is also known for the large ship anchor at the entrance to Seroe Colorado, which is a perfect spot for taking a beautiful picture.